AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 - It can send e-mail notifications with a picture to your e-mail account
 - Last activation state is stored in EEPROM and restored after reboot (e.g. after a power loss)

+The alarm system is mainly created for Alexa integration, but it works also without Alaxa.
+You can control it then via the web interface.

 # Usage
 Just place the alarm module somewhere in your home where it can detect suspicious movements with the infrared PIR sensor.
 The module has to be powered with 5 Volt.